-NOTE: ALL THE NUMBERS SHOWN IN VOLTS AND OHMS ARE MADE INTO VERY ROUND NUMBERS FOR SIMPLICITY – THESE ARENT WHAT YOU WILL MEASURE IN REAL LIFE
+NOTE: ALL THE NUMBERS SHOWN IN VOLTS AND OHMS ARE MADE INTO ROUND NUMBERS FOR SIMPLICITY; THESE AREN'T WHAT YOU WILL MEASURE IN REAL LIFE.

-We aren't used to working with series circuits so it's easy to get confused but the easiest way to understand them is to remember that the voltage drop between any two points in a circuit is equal to the amount of resistance between those two points compared to the total circuit resistance.
+We aren't used to working with series circuits, so it's easy to get confused.
+However, the easiest way to understand them is to remember that the voltage drop between any two points in a circuit is equal to the resistance between those two points compared to the total circuit resistance.

-But now let's say one of the loads has 9X as much resistance as the other – It would see a proportionally greater voltage drop across it than the other.
-This can be called voltage drop or it could be called applied voltage, either way, it is the voltage that a particular load is “seeing”.
+But now, let's say one of the loads has 9X as much resistance as the other.
+It would see a proportionally greater voltage drop across it than the other.
+We can call that voltage drop or applied voltage; either way, it is the voltage that a particular load is “seeing.”

 The Incorrect Answer

 Many people will explain the lockout relay circuit like this.
-When the relay and safety contacts are closed the path of least resistance is through the safeties and the contactor coil so the current takes that low resistance path.
-When any of the safety switches open the current is then FORCED to go through the lockout relay coil because it is the path of least resistance which then causes the lockout contacts to go open keeping the contactor coil locked out.
+When the relay and safety contacts are closed, the path of least resistance is through the safeties and the contactor coil, so the current takes that low resistance path.
+When any safety switches open, the current is then FORCED to go through the lockout relay coil because it is the path of least resistance.
+That then causes the lockout contacts to go open, keeping the contactor coil locked out.

 Why is this the incorrect answer?

-The lockout relay coil is a high resistance coil wired in series with the contactor coil but in parallel with the safety switches.
+The lockout relay coil is a high-resistance coil wired in series with the contactor coil but wired in parallel with the safety switches.

-When the safety switches are closed the resistance through them is VERY small, in this example, I show a 0.1-ohm resistance through the safety circuit.
-Since the total circuit resistance is only 10 ohms the potential difference across the switches is only 0.24V – this is not enough to energize the lockout relay coil.
+When the safety switches are closed, the resistance through them is VERY small.
+In this example, I show a 0.1-ohm resistance through the safety circuit.
+Since the total circuit resistance is only 10 ohms, the potential difference across the switches is only 0.24V.
+That is not enough to energize the lockout relay coil.

 In this case, let's imagine the high-pressure switch opens.
-Now the only path is through the lockout relay and the compressor contactor in series causing the total circuit resistance to go up to 100 ohms, this 10x increase will ALSO result in a 10X DECREASE in total circuit current (amperage).
+The only path is through the lockout relay and the compressor contactor in series, causing the total circuit resistance to go up to 100 ohms.
+This 10x increase will ALSO result in a 10X DECREASE in the total circuit current (amperage).

-Now 90 ohms of resistance are in the lockout relay coil and 9.9 ohms in the compressor contactor coil with 0.1 ohms occurring elsewhere in the wires.
+Now, 90 ohms of resistance are in the lockout relay coil, 9.9 ohms in the compressor contactor coil, and 0.1 ohms occurring elsewhere in the wires.

-Now the voltage drop across this hypothetical lockout relay coil is 21.6V which is enough to energize the coil and open the normally closed lockout relay contacts.
-The compressor contactor coil now “sees” only 2.38V which is not enough to allow it to energize.
-The lockout relay contacts will remain open until the power is cycled to the lockout relay coil allowing the contacts to go back to the normally closed position.
-This could be accomplished by power cycling the equipment or adding a reset switch to the lockout coil circuit.
+Now, the voltage drop across this hypothetical lockout relay coil is 21.6V, which is enough to energize the coil and open the normally closed lockout relay contacts.
+The compressor contactor coil now “sees” only 2.38V, which is not enough to allow it to energize.
+The lockout relay contacts will remain open until the power is cycled to the lockout relay coil, allowing the contacts to go back to the normally closed position.
+That could be accomplished by power cycling the equipment or adding a reset switch to the lockout coil circuit.

-It is actually understandable why people say “Electricity takes the path of least resistance” because they see circuits like this one and that makes sense.
-I would just prefer a phrase like “Electricity takes all paths between points of potential difference with a current proportional to the potential difference and the resistance according to the units laid out in Ohms law…..”
+It is actually understandable why people say that “electricity takes the path of least resistance.”
+It's because they see circuits like this one, and that makes sense.
+I would just prefer a phrase like “electricity takes all paths between points of potential difference with a current proportional to the potential difference and the resistance according to the units laid out in Ohm's law.”

 I have no clue why my version hasn't caught on 😉